 In the event of emergency, mobilization or other contingency in which the facility needs to be evacuated, CYS staff will follow a written Mobilization and Contingency (MAC) Plan and the Contingency of Operations Plan (COOP).
 Children/youth may be moved to the designated evacuation sites for safety and supervision if the emergency is not post-wide and only affects one facility.
 Parents and the Military Police will be notified.
-Specific information can be obtained from your local CYS program.

 Child care will be provided only for mission essential personnel during post closures (i.e. Code Red) at the CDC and SAC programs.
 Patrons will be asked to verify their mission essential status each year in order to determine whether their child(ren) can receive mission-related care on Code Red days.
-Families determined to be (and verified as) mission essential can receive care on Code Red days.
-Please review the latest Snow Policy and Emergency Openings SOP for more information on Code Red days and mission essential child care.
+Families verified by CYS as mission essential can receive care on Code Red days provided they have made a reservation for child care (beginning in 2018).
+Please review the latest Snow Policy and Emergency Openings SOP for more information on Code Red days, mission essential child care and child care reservations.

 MST is closed when a Code Red is called.
 FCC program Code Red openings are dictated by individual Providers (patrons will refer to their contract for Code Red openings).
-CYSFP and SKIES are closed when a Code Red is called for the entire day, but may be open during a partday Code Red.
-Patrons should call the Sports/SKIES Weather Hotline or check the CYS Facebook fan page for up-to-date information on Sports/SKIES cancellations.
+CYSFP and Instructional Programs are closed when a Code Red is called for the entire day, but may be open during a part-day Code Red.
+Patrons should call the Sports/Instructional Programs Weather Hotline or check the CYS Facebook fan page for up-to-date information on Sports/Instructional Programs cancellations.
 Part-day preschool and hourly care also may be open during a part day Code Red (please see the latest Snow Policy and Emergency Openings SOP for more information).